As We Renounce Possessions, Dense

 * No one is wise in choosing between optimism and realism, or between confidence and prudence.
 Human beings need all of these qualities and many others.
 One must combine different and contrasting energies along the road, not being carried away or dominated by any of them.
 The inner substance of one’s talents will be constantly improved if used to seek noble objects.

-* Sublime feelings or thoughts are not enough and one cannot rely too much on them.
-The pilgrim must create some very dense, down-to-earth and uncharming habits and forms of discipline, in order to perform correct actions in stable ways.
-Due to tiring and tasteless practical efforts, higher level perceptions will be able to inspire the whole web of life and get integrated into it.
+* Sublime feelings or thoughts are not enough.
+The pilgrim must create some dense and uncharming habits, in order to perform correct actions in stable ways.
+Thanks to tiring and tasteless efforts, higher level perceptions will be able to inspire the whole web of life and get integrated into it.

-* As we think of the cosmos, unavoidably a peace comes to us and becomes part of our aura for some time.
-The intensity and durability of the peaceful feeling will depend on how deep the thought was, and how long it endured.
-Such peace is often subconscious.
-Raja Yoga says one’s mind gradually adopts the form and substance of that which it contemplates.
+* As we think of the cosmos, peace comes to us and becomes part of our aura for some time.
+The intensity and durability of such a blissful feeling will depend on how deep the thought was, and how long it endured.
+This kind of peace is often subconscious.
+Raja Yoga says one’s mind adopts the form and substance of that which it contemplates.
 It is therefore worthwhile to think of the cosmos, as theosophy invites us to do.

 * Hypocrisy is not in the difference between ideal and practice.
 Such a distance is perfectly human.
 It means one has an ideal in life.
 It may take a long time to fill the gap.
 Falsehood consists in not attempting to reduce the distance between ideal and practice.
 The central notion of “doing one’s best” defines the direction of Karma.
 He who does not do his best is going to the middle of nowhere.
 Walking fast or slowly means nothing: one must know if the efforts point to the right aim.